TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/updating/_index.md

 Templates `5-x` create ECS services, and they use Docker images.
 For this reason, when updating `5-x` stacks, do not forget to change used Docker images to newer ones.
 Since `5-x` stacks have images as parameters, do not forget to update them, even if they are not mentioned in `UPGRADING.md`.

+Please go through [Release Notes](https://www.thethingsindustries.com/docs/whats-new/) to get familiar with changes between the versions you're updating from and to, including changes introduced in the in-between releases.

 ## Migrations

 When updating {{% tts %}} to a newer version, the [Release Notes](https://www.thethingsindustries.com/docs/whats-new/) might mention that a migration is needed.
 When updating an ECS-deployed {{% tts %}}, the right moment to perform these migrations is right after updating `5-2-ecs-ops` stack.
 You might need to perform these migrations: